Fayette County Vehicle Impound Guide

 - Their valid driver's license.

-Contact the specific impound lot holding your vehicle to confirm their accepted payment methods.
-Most accept cash and major credit cards.
-Some may accept debit cards or money orders.
+Contact the specific impound lot in advance to confirm their accepted payment methods.
+Most facilities accept cash, and some may accept credit cards or certified checks.
+Be prepared to pay the full amount due before the vehicle is released.

 Timeline